 As a business owner, you want to win.
 You set goals to provide direction and alignment for what a “win” looks like for your team.
 Those goals give everyone something to aim towards.
+That’s what being a good leader looks like, right?
+But how can you achieve these business goals successfully?

 But what if your goals were based on the specific skills and talents of your team?